VIPnytt/SitemapParser/README.md

 }
 ```

-### Recursive parsing
+### Recursive
-Parses any Sitemaps detected, to generate an complete list of URLs
+Parses any sitemap detected while parsing, to get an complete list of URLs
 ```php
 use vipnytt\SitemapParser;
 use vipnytt\SitemapParser\Exceptions\SitemapParserException;